 Meeting Place & Time

-Unless otherwise specified we will meet you at the Yamnuska office at 200, 50 Lincoln Park, Canmore.
+Unless otherwise specified we will meet you at the Yamnuska classroom at 100, 50 Lincoln Park, Canmore.
 See this map for location.
 The meeting time will be set when you make your booking.
 Generally, half-day programs begin at 7:30 am and 12:00 pm.
 Full-day programs begin at 7:30 am.

 Transportation